ANDREW (ANDY) MICHAEL GELLER (1924-2011)

 1955 - The Elizabeth (Betty) Reese House #1, Sagaponack NY.
 This A-frame popularized the style all across America and put Geller in the public eye.
 Destroyed in a March 1962 storm.

 1957 - The Edward Schneider House, Northport NY.
 Status unknown.

 1957 - The Leonard Frisbie House, 167 Marine Boulevard, Amagansett NY.
 An A-Frame similar to the Reese House.
 Includes a Geller-designed addition.
+Featured in the Showtime series, The Affair.
 Still owned by the Frisbie family as of 2020.

 1957 - The Mike and Gloria Levitas House #1, Chillmark, Martha's Vineyard MA.
 Standing as of 2020.